-Businesses that have outstanding customer service are advantaged in several ways.
+An outstanding customer service is advantageous for business for several reasons.
 For one thing, they have better customer retention (one of the most important factors in stabilizing profit and growth).

 And then, even if your prices are higher (86% of customers say they are willing to pay more for good service)—you’re still likely to bring in new customers by virtue of your support staff.